SAP-archive/teched2021-ANA260/exercises/Section 9 - Geo Visualizations/README.md

-# Section 9 - Geo Visualizations
+# Section 9 - Geo Visualizations Deep Dive

 ℹ️**Objective:** Use Geo Maps in SAP Analytics Cloud to interpret geo-enriched models and enhance your dashboard’s analytic capabilities.
 Develop an understanding of the various features available in geo